-The financial report is a general-purpose financial report has been prepared in accordance with Australian Accounting Standards (AASB's) (including Australian interpretations) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+The financial report is a general-purpose financial report that has been prepared in accordance with Australian Accounting Standards (AASB's) (including Australian interpretations) adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-Profits Commission Act 2012.
 The financial report complies with International Financial Reporting Standards (IFRS) and interpretations adopted by the International Accounting Standards Board (IASB).

-A number of new Standards, amendments to Standards and interpretations are effective for annual periods beginning after 1 July 2012 and have not been applied in preparing these financial statements.
+A number of new Standards, amendments to Standards and interpretations are effective for annual periods beginning after 1 July 2013 and have not been applied in preparing these financial statements.
 None of these are expected to have a significant effect on the financial statements of the company, except for AASB 9 Financial Instruments.
 AASB 9 (2009) introduces new requirements for the classification and measurement of financial assets.
 Under AASB 9 (2009) financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
 AASB 9 (2010) introduces additions relating to financial liabilities.
 The IASB currently has an active project that may result in limited amendments to the classification and measurement requirements of AASB 9 and add new requirements to address the impairment of financial assets and hedge accounting.
+AASB 9 (2010) and (2009) are effective for annual periods beginning on or after 1 January 2015, with early adoption permitted.